-- Prepare to slow down a bit in the fall.
+- Prepare to slow down in the fall.

-- Some may be depressed or have low moods.
+- Some may be sad or have low moods.
 The short days and less sunlight may affect them.
 This is called the “winter blues”.

-- Others may have Seasonal Affective Disorder (SAD).
+- Others may have the Seasonal Affective Disorder (SAD).

 Embrace the season and enjoy the cooler climate.

-- It is a type of depression that usually starts in the fall.
+- SAD is a type of depression that usually starts in the fall.

 - People with SAD have low energy and are moody.

-- Some cannot function normally in their daily lives.
+- They cannot function normally in their daily lives.

-- Consult your family doctor if you feel any of these symptoms.
+- Go to your family doctor if you think you have SAD.